suhasshastry/DataAnalysis/readme.md

 •	Analyzed spatial effect of all the dinner restaurants in Bangalore as point process.
 Modelled this data as Spatial Poisson Regression model in R using Gibbs sampling to estimate the parameters.

 ### [Visualization of Absenteeism data in Python](https://nbviewer.jupyter.org/github/suhasshastry/DataAnalysis/blob/master/absenteeism/absenteeism.ipynb)
-•	Visualized various factors and relationships causing Absenteeim in a Brazil firm using Python.
+•	Visualized various factors and relationships causing Absenteeism in a Brazil firm using Python.
 This is implemented as a Jupyter Notebook.

 ### [Exploratory data analysis of Epilepsy data](https://github.com/suhasshastry/DataAnalysis/blob/master/Epilepsy/epilepsy.pdf)
 •	Analyzed Epilepsy data in R to identify seizure pattern.
 PCA, Factor analysis, Machine Learning algorithms like Hierarchical clustering, K-Means clustering, KNN classification and Random Forest were implemented for this data set.